Back to blog

 Can AI fully replace manual personalization in cold outreach?

 Not yet.
-AI processes dozens of data sources per prospect in seconds versus 30-60 minutes for a human researcher.
+AI processes dozens of data sources per prospect in seconds versus 30 to 60 minutes for a human researcher.
 But it still hallucinates: inventing podcast appearances, misattributing blog posts, referencing non-existent funding rounds.
 The best workflow is hybrid: AI does research and drafting, humans own strategy and review high-value sends.
 This is the architecture we built into GTM Bud after learning that unchecked AI personalization creates trust-destroying errors.
 Human oversight on high-value sends remains essential in 2026.

 Stop sending emails that sound like everyone else’s